“I am in control of the beat”

 JP: How did you get to work with Fela?

 TA: I auditioned for Fela’s band.
 Fela was working as a radio broadcaster back then.
 After the audition he asked me “Where did you learn to drum like that?
 America?
 Canada?
 England?”
 I said “I never moved my ass out of this country”.
-Fela said: “ We have to work togDSCN1453bether”.
+Fela said: “ We have to work together”.

 JP: Do you have a message for your fans?